-The "Summary Compensation Table" represents all fiscal year 2014 elements of compensation for the Corporation's NEOs including:
+The "Summary Compensation Table" represents all fiscal year 2015 elements of compensation for the Corporation's NEOs including:

-- Base salary earned, - Awards earned under the Annual EVA® Incentive Compensation Plan for 2014 performance, - Awards earned under the LTCIP for the three-year performance cycle ended in 2014, - Fair value of PC-RSU awards granted in 2014, calculated in accordance with Topic 718, and - Fair value of SAR awards granted in 2014, calculated in accordance with Topic 718.
+- Base salary earned, - Bonus earned, - Awards earned under the Annual EVA® Incentive Compensation Plan for 2015 performance, - Awards earned under the LTCIP for the three-year performance cycle ended in 2015, - Fair value of PC-RSU and/or other RSU awards granted in 2015, calculated in accordance with Topic 718, and - Fair value of SAR awards granted in 2015, calculated in accordance with Topic 718.

-The 2014 payout factors used to determine the amounts earned for the Annual EVA® Incentive Compensation Plan and LTCIP for the CEO, CFO and the other NEOs are provided in the "2014 Performance Outcome" column.
+The 2015 payout factors used to determine the amounts earned for the Annual EVA® Incentive Compensation Plan and LTCIP for the CEO, CFO and the other NEOs are provided in the "2015 Performance Outcome" column.

-In addition to these elements of compensation, the table also presents the change in 2014 in the value of pensions payable at age 65 for the NEOs as well as above-market earnings associated with non-qualified deferred compensation.
+In addition to these elements of compensation, the table also presents the change in 2015 in the value of pensions payable at age 65 for the NEOs as well as above-market earnings associated with non-qualified deferred compensation.
 Certain of the Corporation's predecessor deferred compensation plans provide for an interest rate that is equal to the Moody's Seasoned Corporate Bond Index ("Moody's") and in some plans, an interest rate that is 5 percentage points higher than Moody's, and in others, a fixed interest rate equal to 9%.
 No additional deferrals are permitted into these plans.
 Any earnings credited to accounts within plans that provide the Moody's rate plus 5 percentage points and/or the 9% fixed interest that is in excess of above-market earnings that would have been credited at a rate that is 120% of the applicable federal long-term rate have been classified as above-market earnings on deferred compensation.